+I am a scientist at Qatar Computing Research Institute (QCRI).
+My research is centered around safe reinforcement learning and structure prediction algorithms and motivated by applications in computer vision and health intelligence.
+I obtained my PhD in Electrical and Computer Engineering from the University of Illinois at Urbana-Champaign working with Prof. Alexander Schwing.
 I graduated with Bachelor and Master degrees in Electrical engineering and Information technology from the Technical University of Munich.
-I also obtained a Master degree in Computer engineering from Virginia Polytechnic and State University, advised by Professor Sandeep Shukla.
-I was a visiting scholar at UC Berkeley, where I worked on my master thesis under the supervision of Professor Alberto Sangiovanni Vincentelli and Professor Andreas Herkersdorf.
+I also obtained a Master degree in Computer engineering from Virginia Polytechnic and State University, advised by Prof. Sandeep Shukla.
+I was a visiting scholar at UC Berkeley, where I worked on my master thesis under the supervision of Prof. Alberto Sangiovanni Vincentelli and Prof. Andreas Herkersdorf.

 I am very curious, enjoy learning new skills and exploring new ideas, art, cultures and food.
 I speak four languages fluently: Arabic, French, German (FSP 1.0) and English.
 As a teenager, I did a lot of ceramics, silk, glass and oil painting.
 Later on, I found joy in computer vision research.
 I also play piano and enjoy reading and traveling.